alibaba-edu/dcbrain/AIHS_prototype/README.md

 ## Overview

-AIHS is an machine-learning-based self-healing prototype that provides automated intelligent healing for cloud-scale data centers.
-This source code showcases the complete workflow of AIHS and its usages.
+AIHS is an machine-learning-based self-healing system that provides automated intelligent healing for millions of servers in Alibaba Cloud's data centers.
+AIHS is designed and implemented by the cloud resource intelligence team and the cluster management-stable team of Alibaba Cloud.

+This source code showcases a prototype of the complete workflow of AIHS and its usages.